torizon/blog/content/offline-hardware-bound-keys-signing-blog-post.md

 Now, the Torizon Cloud server is up-to-date with knowledge of the new key authorized to sign targets metadata, and of the new root key (myroot).

 An important part of signing in Uptane is monotonically increasing the version number of the metadata file.
-This step is very important and is required for ensuring protection against rollback attacks.
+This step helps ensure protection against rollback attacks.
 We can increment the targets metadata version number by running:

 `$ uptane-sign targets increment-version --repo myimagerepo`